 IMAC Holdings, Inc. is a holding company for IMAC Regeneration Centers, The Back Space retail store and our Investigational New Drug division.
 IMAC Holdings, Inc. and its affiliates (collectively, the "Company") provide movement, orthopedic and neurological therapies through its chain of IMAC Regeneration Centers.
 Through its consolidated and equity owned entities, its outpatient medical clinics provide conservative, non-invasive medical treatments to help patients with back pain, knee pain, joint pain, ligament and tendon damage, and other related soft tissue conditions.
-The Company has opened or acquired through management service agreements sixteen (16) medical clinics located in Florida, Illinois, Kentucky, Missouri and Tennessee at March 31, 2021.
+The Company has opened or acquired through management service agreements seventeen (17) medical clinics located in Florida, Illinois, Kentucky, Missouri and Tennessee as of June 30, 2021.
+The Company has a joint venture with an outpatient medical clinic in Kentucky.
 The Company has partnered with several well-known sports stars such as Ozzie Smith, David Price, Tony Delk and Mike Ditka in opening its medical clinics, with a focus on delivering sports medicine treatments without opioids.
-The Back Space operates a healthcare center specializing in chiropractic and spinal care services inside our Fortune 500 partner's retail locations.
+The Back Space operates a healthcare center specializing in chiropractic and spinal care services inside Walmart retail locations.
+As of June 30, 2021, the Back Space has opened one retail clinic location in Tennessee.
 The Company's Investigational New Drug division is conducting a clinical trial for its investigational compound utilizing umbilical cord-derived allogenic mesenchymal stem cells for the treatment of bradykinesia due to Parkinson's disease.